 Weekly, Fortnightly and 7-day Boarding School

 The majority of our boarders are weekly boarders who reside in school from Sunday evenings to Friday afternoons, and return to their homes on weekends.
-Many students choose to become fortnightly boarders and remain in school every alternative weekend.
+Some students choose to become fortnightly boarders and remain in school every alternative weekend.
 This is particularly popular with senior cycle Irish students, and students travelling a farther distance to school.

-In the 2021-2022 academic year, Villiers will offer 7-day boarding to our growing numbers of students whose parents live overseas.
+In the 2021-2022 academic year, Villiers will also have a number of 7-day boarders, which is an option to students whose parents live overseas.
 The boarding house will close only for October Mid-Term Break, Christmas Holidays, February Mid-Term Break, Easter Holidays and Summer Holidays.